 February 11, 2020

 In the world of software development, you'll hear these three terms thrown around during almost every project.
-Proof of concept, prototype, and minimum viable product.
+Proof of concept (POC), prototype, and minimum viable product (MVP).
+All three are concepts that businesses use to determine the viability of their product or business idea.
+But how does each work?

 Because all three describe a version of your future product but at different stages of completion, it’s easy to get confused as to what exactly each one entails.
 Let’s take a closer look now at the differences between them to help you decide which development model, or a combination thereof, you should pick for your project.

-What is a POC: a proof of concept serves to answer the question whether an idea can be realized or not—it’s a bare-bones viability test of your core assumption.
+A proof of concept essentially “proves” that a certain assumption is correct and can be implemented in real life using available technologies.
+It serves to answer the question of whether an idea can be realized or not—it’s a bare-bones viability test of your core assumption.

 A POC is therefore the first attempt to materialize the operational feasibility of your project.